 Concept of Setting Up Feed Engine was introduced in previous major release of the SDK and given release inherits given concept.
 However, a few important changes have been made.

-Previosly, to provide backward compatibility with older minor releases, feed engine could be constructed explicitly and binded with OnixS::CME::MDH::Handler instances.
+Previosly, to provide backward compatibility with older minor releases, feed engine could be constructed explicitly and bound with OnixS::CME::MDH::Handler instances.
 If no instance of OnixS::CME::MDH::FeedEngine was associated with an instance of OnixS::CME::MDH::Handler, then Handler constructed private instance of the feed engine.

 In given release, implicit construction has been eliminated to provide better clarity on Handler behavior and use of system resources.
-Therefore, to make live market data processing happen, instance of OnixS::CME::MDH::FeedEngine must be constructed and binded to the instance of OnixS::CME::MDH::Handler.
+Therefore, to make live market data processing happen, instance of OnixS::CME::MDH::FeedEngine must be constructed and bound to the instance of OnixS::CME::MDH::Handler.

 Feed-related events have been redesigned.
 First of all, direct access to sockets used to listen to multicast data has been eliminated.
 OnixS::CME::MDP3::FeedSocket class is not available any more.
 Feed identification in events have been improved and now feed is identified by OnixS::CME::MDH::NetFeed class containing primary attributes of the feed which caused an event.

 Event listener was enhanced with a new member OnixS::CME::MDH::FeedListener::onFeedPacket allowing to trace market data received by the Handler on a particular feed.
 An important difference between this callback and the one in OnixS::CME::MDH::MarketDataListener is that given callback is invoked by Handler every time data is received no matter whether this is duplicated or out-of-order data.
 Given enhancement allows to implement various tracing facilities to determine issues in data reception or its sequencing.